jolpica/jolpica-f1/docs/endpoints/circuits.md

 ### drivers

-**Filters for only circuits that the specified driver has participated in a race at**
+Filters for only circuits that the specified driver has participated in a race at.

 `/drivers/{driverId}/` -> ex: `/ergast/f1/drivers/hamilton/circuits/`